Vinai/currency-info/README.md

 ## Where does the data come from?

-The map is based on [LocalePlanet](http://www.localeplanet.com/api/auto/currencymap.html).
+The map is based on the [LocalePlanet Currency Map](http://www.localeplanet.com/api/auto/currencymap.html).
 Thanks for their epic efforts!!